Skip to main content

 The Psychology

-ADC mains demonstrate:
+ADC mains tend to show:

 • Perfectionism: Missed CS physically bothers you.

-• Detail Orientation: Spacing, positioning, attack timing—precision matters.
+• Detail Orientation: Spacing, positioning, attack timing.
+Precision matters.

 • Frustration Tolerance: You’ve learned to play well despite feeling vulnerable.